Chapter 13 Foreclosure Lawyer in Cary, NC

 Can You Get Your Home Back If It Has Already Been Sold in Foreclosure?

-North Carolina does allow a 10-day redemption period during which a homeowner may be able to reverse a foreclosure sale.
+North Carolina does allow a 10-day redemption period during which a homeowner may be able to stop a foreclosure sale.
 However, if your home has just been sold as part of a foreclosure, you should immediately speak with our knowledgeable bankruptcy attorneys about your options for filing an emergency petition.

 At the Sasser Law Firm, every person who comes to us for foreclosure help speaks directly with a seasoned attorney, not a paralegal or an assistant.
 We understand how devastating the prospect of losing your home can be, and we are sensitive to the emotions you are going through.
 If you have received a foreclosure notice, our team will quickly assess your situation and take emergency action.